National Compensation Survey: Occupational Earnings in the Mountain Census Division, June 2008

-Survey data were collected over a 13-month period for the larger areas; for the smaller areas, data were collected over a 4-month period.
-For each establishment in the survey, the data reflect the establishment's most recent information at the time of collection.
-The data for the Mountain Census Division bulletin were compiled from locality data collected between December 2006 and January 2008.
-The average reference period was June 2007.
+Survey data were collected over a 13-month period for the 87 larger areas; for the 140 smaller areas, data were collected over a 4-month period.
+For each establishment in the survey, the data reflect the establishments most recent information at the time of collection.
+The data for the Mountain Census Division were compiled from locality data collected between December 2007 and January 2009.
+The average reference period is June 2008.

 Nonsampling errors also affect survey results and they can stem from many sources, such as inability to obtain information for some establishments, difficulties with survey definitions, inability of the respondents to provide correct information, and mistakes in recording or coding the data obtained.
 Although not specifically measured for this report, the nonsampling errors were expected to be minimal due to the extensive training of the field economists who gathered the survey data, to computer edits of the data, and to a detailed data review.

 The NCS uses Office of Management and Budget (OMB) area definitions in selecting areas for the survey.
 See www.census.gov/programs-surveys/metro-micro.html for a list of current and historical OMB definitions.